AgenticPlace/mindXalpha/docs/INTRO.md

-# MindX: Towards Artificially Evolving Software (An Augmentic Project Introduction)
+# mindX: Towards Artificially Evolving Software (An Augmentic Project Introduction)

 ## The Quest for Self-Improving Systems